xuri/excelize-doc/en/style.md

 ### Font underline {#underline}

-The following type of font `underline` style:
+The following table shows the type of font underline style used in `Font.Underline`:

 Type|Style
 ---|---